Emergency financial support

 What are my next steps to getting assistance?

-• Complete your AwardSpring Common Application if you have not already done so.
+• Complete your AwardSpring General Application.
 Click on the “AwardSpring” tile on your Mosaic home page to start.
-Look for available Aid & Award opportunities on your AwardSpring dashboard.
+Remember to regularly check for available scholarship and bursary opportunities on your AwardSpring dashboard.

-• Take advantage of other McMaster and community resources.
+• Explore other McMaster and community resources (see below).

 On-campus resources